 The University of Melbourne has discipline specific faculties, and is affiliated with many research institutes and hospitals, putting the University at the heart of biomedical research in Melbourne and Australia.
+Find out more about the establishment and management of centres.
 A complete list of centres associated with the University can be found on the Research places page.

 Melbourne Research Institutes